-Teaching and Learning: Freedom
+Teaching and Learning: Remote Learning

 The majority of our pupils are now remote learning from home.
 We’ve sent out instructions and guidance on how our St Peter’s families can join